quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 0x7040b81b55ccf3 would split into a left_0 of 0x7040b81 and right_0 of
 0xb55ccf3.

-3. Encrypt the result of expand_left(left_0) to obtain a ciphertext.
+3. Encrypt the result of expand_left(left_0, index)) to obtain a ciphertext, where 'index' is 1 plus the total length of the resulting connection ID excluding the first octet, cid_len.

 4. XOR the least significant bits of the ciphertext with right_0 to form right_1.